 Urgent food supplies

-Stella Maris Chaplains in Odesa are working with humanitarian partners to ensure vital food supplies can be delivered to seafarers’ trapped on ships in the Black Sea.
-They are also running a soup kitchen to help families of seararers in Odesa.
+Stella Maris Chaplains in Odesa are working with humanitarian partners to ensure vital food supplies can be delivered to seafarers trapped on ships in the Black Sea.
+They also run a soup kitchen to help families of seafarers in Odesa.

 Emergency Accommodation